jygnash/AWS_Cloud_Intro/README.md

 ## Hands-on exersice: 1

-Description: Design & Create Web Page: Your own web page that "Defined Yourself"
+Description: Design & Create Web Page that "Define's Yourself"

 Steps to follow to complete the exersice: